 A person who speaks to a confidential resource should understand that, if the person does not report the concern to a non-confidential person at the University, such as one of the University officials designated in section IX(A) Reports to the University below, the University will be unable to provide certain supportive/interim measures that would require involvement from the University (such as issuing a no contact directive between affected parties), conduct an investigation into the particular incident, or pursue disciplinary action.
-Individuals who first speak with a confidential resource may later decide to file a complaint with the University or report the incident to local law enforcement.
-Confidential resources employed by the University also are obliged to provide a person with information on how to make a report to the University.
+Individuals who first speak with a confidential resource may later decide to file a formal complaint with the University or report the incident to local law enforcement.